 A parentified child may be the projected ego ideal for the parent (e.g., mothers who enter young girls in beauty pageants, parents who are obsessed with their kids being star athletes, cheerleaders, models, actors, etc.) in which they vicariously hope to achieve through the child what they weren’t capable of achieving for themselves regardless of whether or not the child has the aptitude or interest in these pursuits.
 If the parentified child doesn’t perform the way the parent wants, the parent withholds love, approval and acceptance.
 The child is rewarded or avoids punishment by participating in their parentification and, in some cases, emotional and physical incest.

 In case it still isn’t clear: The parentified child receives “love” for participating in their own abuse.
 They receive “love” for taking on adult responsibilities and not showing anger, resentment or hurt while being abused and after being abused.
-Although, some especially abusive parents enjoy seeing their children’s hurt and terror, but the child better not show anger or hurt afterward, or in anyway hold their sick fuck parent accountable.
+Although, some especially abusive parents enjoy seeing their children’s hurt and terror, but the child better not show anger or hurt afterwards, or in anyway hold their sick parent accountable.

 What are narcissists, borderlines, histrionics and psychopaths seeking in a relationship?

-They want a mommy or daddy to adore them all the time and give them never ending attention even when they’re ignoring mommy or daddy.
+They want a mommy or daddy to adore them all the time and give them never-ending attention even when they’re ignoring mommy or daddy.
 For example, my narcissistic ex would spend hours on Facebook masturbating his ego (Like!
 Like!
 Like!
 Like!
 Oooh!
 Like!
 Ahh!
 Like!
 Oh!
 Like!
 Narc-gasm!) and expected me to sit there silently and adoringly watching him.
 If I went and did my own thing while he chased Likes, I was accused of “ignoring” him.

 If you’re a codependent, you’re most likely attracted to narcissistic, borderline and sociopathic adult partners because of their similarities to your parent(s).
-In the love bombing or idealization stage, you get what seems like the unconditional love, adoration and acceptance you didn’t get as children or only under specific conditions (e.g., you sacrificed your well being, identity, individuality, childhood, and wants and needs for mommy or daddy’s ego demands and pathology.
+In the love bombing or idealization stage, you get what seems like the unconditional love, adoration and acceptance you didn’t get as children or only under specific conditions.
+For example, you sacrificed your well-being, identity, individuality, childhood, and wants and needs for mommy or daddy’s ego demands and pathology.

 Once you’re hooked and the narcissist’s mask falls away, you are, once again, face to face with your respective childhood monster.
 Parentified children may caretake their parents, but parentified children are not in control.
 Parentified children have no power.
-They have the illusion of power (e.g., If I can make mommy/daddy happy, do everything right and never disappoint make her/him angry, she/he will love me.”
+They have the illusion of power.
+For example, “If I can make mommy/daddy happy, do everything right and never disappoint make her/him angry, she/he will love me.”